max124125/max124125/README.md

 Hi!
-Please find information about me HERE, and my projects in the REPOSITORIES tab!
+Please find information about me HERE, and some of my projects in the REPOSITORIES tab!

 # Current Education:
 **Queen’s University** | Bachelor of Mechanical Engineering [Final year]